veryzenzain/Babysitter-Companion/README.md

 2. Sends that message to Reagent via an HTTP `POST` request:
    - `message`: full English text.
    - `target_language`: normalized language name (e.g. `Spanish`, `Chinese (Mandarin)`, `Urdu`).
-3. The noggin uses an LLM (`openai/gpt-5-mini`) to translate the text.
+3. LLM (`openai/gpt-5-mini`) to translate the text.
 4. The app receives plain translated text and displays it in the Parent Reports / Alerts UI.

-> The noggin URL and API key are kept out of version control and configured locally.
+> The URL and API key are kept out of version control and configured locally.

 ---